scylladb/scylla-manager/docs/source/sctool/suspend-resume.rst

 When the suspend command is executed:

-* The running tasks are stopped
+* The running tasks are stopped.
-* The scheduled tasks are canceled
+* The scheduled tasks are canceled.
-* The :ref:`sctool task list <task-list>` command shows no next activation time
+* The :ref:`sctool task list <task-list>` command shows no next activation time.
-* Starting a task manually fails
+* Starting a task manually fails.

-The health check tasks are an exception, they would run even after suspend.
+The health check tasks are an exception and they run even after suspend.

 **Syntax:**